 Did you start your business because you wanted to make a positive impact on the world?
 Have you ever formally defined that as part of your branding process?
 You may think your logo is your brand, but a logo is only one piece of that puzzle.
 Your brand is about the mission and values you communicate to your audience, the promises you deliver on and the perception of your business that your customers have created based on their experience with you.

 Over the next few months, I'll be taking you through the elements needed to build your brand as defined in the book Brandraising by Sarah Durham.
-(While this book was written for non-profits, the branding foundation that she outlines can also apply to the for-profit world and is one of the clearest ways I've seen brand building defined.)
+(While this book was written for non-profits, the branding foundation that she outlines can also apply to the for-profit world and is one of the most precise ways I've seen brand building defined.)

 Where to Start:

-At what I like to define as the Core Level of branding, we have to start with the Vision & Mission Statements.
+At what I like to describe as the Core Level of branding, we have to start with the Vision & Mission Statements.
 No, they are not the same thing.
 By defining these two core elements, you will be able to move forward more strategically when deciding on the visual and communicative pieces of your brand and thereby create a stronger connection with your target audience.

 Defining Your Vision Statement